 The body naturally produces its own (endo)cannabinoids (eCB) which stimulate the CB1 and CB2 receptors.
 CB1 receptors are primarily found on nerve cells in the brain and spinal cord but can also be observed in some peripheral organs (reproductive organs, lungs, vascular system, etc) and tissues while CB2 receptors are mainly found on white blood cells, bones, and spleen.
 Immune cells, the liver, and pancreas also have both CB1 & CB2 receptors in varying amounts.
 The CB1 & CB2 receptors play a role in modulating these systems in the body, contributing to the maintenance of homeostasis within each system specifically, and within the body generally.

-The body’s endocannabinoids bind with the CB1 & CB2 receptors and their work can be supplemented with phytocannabinoids.
+The body’s endocannabinoids bind with the CB1 & CB2 receptors, in your Endocannabinoid system, and their work can be supplemented with phytocannabinoids.
 There are more than 80 Phytocannabinoids found in hemp (THC, THCa, THCv, CBD, CBDa, CBN, CBG, etc), some phytocannabinoids can bind with CB1 and/or CB2 receptors, and some phytocannabinoids bind with neither – like Cannabidiol (CBD).
 While some phytocannabinoids do not bind with receptors in the same way as eCBs, they instead “stick” to the receptors and modify the ability of the receptor to bind.

 The most well-understood receptors are the CB1 & CB2 receptors, though there are additional receptors in the ECS which can also be stimulated by both cannabinoids and terpenes.
 Terpenes are the molecular compounds in plants that result in the smell and taste of a plant (they make some plants smell nice to attract bees and other plants smell like rotten meat to keep predators away, for example).